Portugal mourns as deadly forest fire rages

 Although the searing temperatures had dropped slightly on Monday, the fire was still raging, spreading to neighbouring regions of Castelo Branco and Coimbra.

-Firefighters were also continuing a grim search for bodies, with Costa warning on Sunday that the death toll could still rise.
+Firefighters continued their grim search for bodies.
+Costa had warned on Sunday that the death toll could still rise.

-The international community has stepped in to help, with Spain, France and Italy sending water-bombing planes.
-The European Union has also offered help and Greece said it could send firefighters if needed.
+Spain, France and Italy have sent water-bombing planes and Greece has offered firefighters.
+The European Union has also offered to help.

-"I am shocked and horrified by the many lives claimed by today's devastating fires," said UN Secretary General Antonio Guterres, who comes from Portugal.
-"The United Nations stands ready to assist in any way possible."
+Expressing shock and horror at the deaths, UN Secretary General Antonio Guterres, who comes from Portugal, said the United Nations was ready to help.

 "Our pain is immense," said Portuguese President Marcelo Rebelo de Sousa.
 "We feel a sense of injustice because the tragedy has hit those Portuguese of whom one speaks little - those living in an isolated rural zone."